rwxrob/homelab/README.md

 ## Planned Use Cases

-The purpose of this home lab is to facilitate development of on-prem cloud native infrastructure management software and services primarily involving Kubernetes and major Kubernetes applications.
+The purpose of this apartment lab is to facilitate development of on-prem cloud native infrastructure management software and services primarily involving Kubernetes and major Kubernetes applications and running pentesting scans intrusion detection experiments (honeypots).

 * Install and maintain a primary Kubernetes cluster on-prem
 * Experiment with different separate K8S clusters